hashb/chenna.me/pages/stuff-dean-says.md

 title: Stuff Dean Says
 permalink: /stuff-dean-says/
 date: 2019-03-05 12:03:42 +0000
-last_modified_at: 2020-12-27 07:24:41 +0000
+last_modified_at: 2021-10-30 23:44:36 +0000
 tags: [page]
 ---

 I can neither confirm not deny the existence of a person named Dean.

->Names, characters, businesses, places, events, locales, and incidents are
+>*Names, characters, businesses, places, events, locales, and incidents are*
->either the products of the author's imagination or used in a fictitious manner.
+>*either the products of the author's imagination or used in a fictitious manner.*
->And any resemblance to actual persons, living or dead, or actual events is
+>*And any resemblance to actual persons, living or dead, or actual events is*
->purely coincidental
+>*purely coincidental*
+{:style="font-size:0.8em"}

 1. *Layered Complexity*: example, news papers with large headline with smaller subtitle, and even smaller content.
 This way of presenting information helps